List-KR/List-KR/README.md

 Therefore, List-KR filter cannot be added on AdBlock Plus and [Unicorn Pro adblocker](https://getunicorn.app/en) because they do not support advanced syntax (e.g. `$$`, `#%#//scriptlet()`, [`$removeparam`](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax#removeparam) and `##+js`).
 Furthermore, Unicorn Pro Adblocker does not support its filter editor that is necessary to debug.
 Also, Unicornsoft, owner of Unicorn Pro Adblocker, does not share their own filters for the adblock community, and they are proprietary.
 [Learn more](https://velog.io/@piquark6046/truth-of-unicorn-pro)
+List-KR filter is being maintained by the adblock community and AdGuard.

 Due to technical problem, a visitor of some website need to do some instruction.
 Please keep reading this document.